rmorsomme/Genetic-Algorithm-for-Poker/Background.md

     ## , , s1
     ##
     ##   0      2      4      6      8      10
-    ## 1 "Call" "Fold" "Call" "Call" "Call" "Fold"
+    ## 1 "Call" "Fold" "Fold" "Fold" "Call" "Fold"
-    ## 2 "Call" "Call" "Fold" "Fold" "Call" "Call"
+    ## 2 "Call" "Call" "Call" "Fold" "Call" "Fold"
-    ## 3 "Call" "Call" "Call" "Call" "Fold" "Call"
+    ## 3 "Call" "Fold" "Fold" "Call" "Call" "Fold"
     ## 4 "Call" "Call" "Call" "Call" "Call" "Call"
     ##
     ## , , s2
     ##
     ##   0      2      4      6      8      10
-    ## 1 "Call" "Fold" "Fold" "Call" "Call" "Call"
+    ## 1 "Call" "Call" "Fold" "Fold" "Call" "Call"
-    ## 2 "Call" "Call" "Call" "Fold" "Call" "Fold"
+    ## 2 "Call" "Call" "Fold" "Call" "Call" "Call"
-    ## 3 "Call" "Call" "Call" "Fold" "Fold" "Fold"
+    ## 3 "Call" "Fold" "Call" "Call" "Call" "Call"
     ## 4 "Call" "Call" "Call" "Call" "Call" "Call"

 Fitness of a Strategy
 ---------------------

-The notion of *fitness* is central to the GA: it allows the algorithm to select the best performing strategies from which to generate new ones.
-In our case, the goal of the GA is to generate competitive strategies.
+The notion of *fitness* is central to the GA: it allows the algorithm to select the best performing strategies from which to generate new strategies In our case, the goal of the GA is to generate *profitable* strategies.
 An obvious measure of fitness of a strategy is thus how much money it yields, on average, against the strategies of the other player's population.

 ### Confrontations: one v. one

 To determine the fitness of a strategy, we must thus determine its average gain/loss against each strategy of the other player's population.
-The function `confront` does exactly this.
-It follows the matrix-oriented approach to simulate all possible hands between two strategies and then simply return the `mean` of `gain_A` which corresponds to the average gain/loss of player A's strategy when opposed to that of player B[3].
+The function `confront()` helps us do that.
+It follows the matrix-oriented approach to simulate all possible hands between two given strategies and then return the average gain/loss of player A's strategy when opposed to that of player B. (To make `confront()` run faster, we create `win_game` outside of the function and consequently adapt how we compute `gain_A`.)

 ``` r
 win_game <-   win_game <- array(numeric(n_card*n_card),